How assisted living facilities can keep residents safe in the bathroom

 Installing flexible bathrooms in your facility can improve lives and maximise resources

-Walker said that the best assisted living bathrooms allow for customizing the setup for each user based on their size and mobility level.
+This is why the best bathrooms in assisted living facilities are easily customizable to accommodate each user’s size and mobility level.
 This could be anything from changing the height or horizontal placement of toilet support bars, a movable seat that allows residents to slide in and out of the shower, or even sinks that can be raised and lowered at the push of a button.

 Not only can accessible and fully-adjustable bathroom fixtures reduce the risk of falls and injuries, they can also often allow residents to bathe and use the toilet on their own.
 This has the double benefit of improving the resident’s quality and life and freeing up care workers’ time for other clients.